liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-staging-content-for-publication/01-enabling-staging.markdown

 Remember to restart both Liferay servers after making these portal properties updates.
 After restarting, log back in to your local Liferay instance as a site administrator.
-Then navigate to the *Publishing Tools* option in Site Administration and select *Staging*.
+Then navigate to the *Publishing* option in Site Administration and select *Staging*.
 Select *Remote Live* and additional options appear.